-For the fiscal year ended June 30, 2019, the System's investment portfolio returned 3.9% (time-weighted, net of fees), including dividends and interest income, unrealized gains and losses.
+For the fiscal year ended June 30, 2020, the System's investment portfolio returned 0.3% (net of fees), including dividends and interest income, unrealized gains and losses.

-The System's domestic equity portfolio posted a 6.7% net of fee return over the fiscal year as compared to an 8.8% return of the broad U.S. equity market, as measured by the Wilshire 5000 Index.
-The System's non-US equity portfolio's net of fee return was -1.3%, compared to 1.3% for the international equity benchmark (MSCI ACWI ex-US).
-The System's domestic fixed income portfolio net of fee return was 6.6%, compared to 7.9% for the broader domestic fixed income benchmark (Bloomberg Barclays U.S. Aggregate).
+The System's domestic equity portfolio posted a 3.4% net of fee return over the fiscal year as compared to a 6.5% return of the broad U.S. equity market, as measured by the Wilshire 5000 Index (allocations to large cap underperformed while small cap outperformed).
+The System's non-US equity portfolio's net of fee return was -7.0%, compared to -4.8% for the international equity benchmark (MSCI ACWI ex- US).
+The System's domestic fixed income portfolio net of fee return was 3.4%, compared to 8.7% for the broader domestic fixed income benchmark, as measured by the Bloomberg Barclays U.S. Aggregate (allocations to Core bonds outperformed while diversified fixed income and emerging market debt underperformed).
 The System's global asset allocation managers trailed their respective benchmarks during the fiscal year.